- Trust Marketing Platform

 Saying something snarky or attacking someone personally isn’t the type of authenticity you want to project.

 Instead, speak with your team to gather as much detail about the incident as possible and then state the facts in a neutral manner.
 This will demonstrate to future readers that there are two sides to the story, and that your business prioritizes honesty and professionalism above all else.
+It will also help maintain your ideal Google star rating.

 7. Offer to do something, and mean it

 Apologizing for the same mistakes over and over will quickly reveal a pattern on your review sites.
-For people researching where to make a purchase, seeing a business claim that they will address an issue and then never doing comes off as extremely dishonest.
+For people researching where to make a purchase, seeing a business claim that they will address an issue and then never doing comes off as extremely disingenuine.

 If you receive critical feedback, promise your customer that you will take steps to improve — and then actually take them.